smiley/steamapi/README.md

 Note that you need an API key for most commands, **but** API keys can be obtained immediately, for free, from the [Steam Web API developer page](http://steamcommunity.com/dev).

-Don't be alarmed by its request for a domain; at this time of writing, the API also **does not** enforce which domain uses the key, so you can experiment freely.
+The API registration page requires a domain, but it's only a formality.
+It's not enforced by the API server.

 ## FAQ
 ### Does this work?
-Hell yeah!
-You can give the examples up above a shot and see for yourself, or you can just jump in and browse the API using an interpreter.
-I recommend [IPython](http://ipython.org), it has some awesome auto-completion, search & code inspection.
+Yep!
+You can try the examples above, or you can just jump in and browse the API using an interpreter.
+I recommend [IPython](http://ipython.org); it has some awesome auto-completion, search & code inspection.

-### How can I get * using the API?
+### How can I get \* using the API?
 I can't find it here.
-Search the [wiki](/../../wiki).
-It's still far from done, but it should help you!
-You can also open a Python interpreter and play around with the library.
+You can open a Python interpreter and play around with the library.
 It's suited for experimentation and prototyping, to help prevent these exact cases.
+A full documentation will be available soon.

-If you still can't find it, I probably didn't implement it yet.
+If you still can't find it, I might've not implemented it yet.
 This is still a work in progress.
 Don't worry though, I plan to have the entire public API mapped & available soon!

 ### I have a feature/change that I think should go in.
 How can I participate?
 You can do one of two things: